-A PhD student who has a good supervisor will develop a passion for science and academia.
+A PhD student who has a good supervisor will develop a passion for academia.
 Consequently, a large proportion of the previous PhD students should have academic positions (ideally professorships) or work in research departments of major IT companies after completing their PhD.
-If most previous PhD students work as software engineers, project managers or consultants, then the supervisor probably did not a good job.
+If most previous PhD students of your potential supervisor work as software engineers, project managers or consultants, then the supervisor probably did not do a good job.

 Ideally, your PhD supervisor is an authority in the field of your PhD topic, i.e. the supervisor has lots of expertise, is well known in the community and has a large network.
-Some key indicators for knowledge and reputation are the publications, publication venues, citations, invited talks, and committee memberships as explained in the following.
+Some key indicators for the knowledge and network of a supervisor are the publications, publication venues, citations, co-authors, invited talks, and committee memberships as explained in the following.

 Publications & Venues

 Visit the supervisor’s homepage or Google Scholar profile and check if some of the recent publications relate to your PhD topic.
 Just read the titles and maybe abstracts to get a rough idea.
 Also look at the publication venues (journals and conferences) where the potential supervisor has published.
-Use http://www.core.edu.au/conference-portal (conferences), http://portal.core.edu.au/jnl-ranks/ (journals) and http://www.scimagojr.com to find out, how good the venues are.
-If your potential PhD supervisor has only published in B and C journals and conferences, you may want to look for another supervisor.
-However, be somewhat sceptical about the ratings.
-For instance, the CORE ranking lists the ACM Conference on Recommender Systems (RecSys) as a B conference.
-However, in the field of recommender systems, RecSys is undoubtedly the premier conference and acceptance rates are around 20%.
+Use http://www.core.edu.au/conference-portal (conferences), http://portal.core.edu.au/jnl-ranks/ (journals) and http://www.scimagojr.com (journals) to find out, how good the venues are.
+The best is A*, then A, then B, then C. Be careful though about the ratings.
+For instance, Core lists the ACM Conference on Recommender Systems (RecSys) as a B conference.
+However, in the field of recommender systems, RecSys is undoubtedly the premier conference.

 A good first indication of a researcher´s reputation and impact is the researcher´s citation counts.
 Because citation counts vary among disciplines, you should compare your potential supervisor with other researchers in the same field.
 A good starting point is Google Scholar to learn about the most-cited researchers in your field of interest.
 On Google Scholar you find the most-cited researchers for any research field, using this URL https://scholar.google.de/citations?view_op=search_authors&hl=en&mauthors=label:your_research_field.
-For instance, the most cited researcher for machine-learning has 280,891 citations (see screenshot)!
+For instance, the most cited researcher for machine-learning has 280,891 citations (see screenshot).